ereslibre/kubernetes-cluster-vagrant/README.md

 <snip>

 >>> kubeconfig written to /home/ereslibre/.kube/config
+9.30user 4.82system 2:14.49elapsed 10%CPU (0avgtext+0avgdata 64236maxresident)k
+0inputs+584outputs (0major+690067minor)pagefaults 0swaps
 ```

-After a minute or so, you can execute from your host directly:
+After a couple of minutes or so, you can execute from your host directly:

 ```
 ~/p/kubernetes-cluster-vagrant (master) > kubectl get nodes
-NAME      STATUS    ROLES     AGE       VERSION master    Ready     master    118s      v1.14.0-alpha.0.569+1e50c5711346e8-dirty worker    Ready     <none>    60s       v1.14.0-alpha.0.569+1e50c5711346e8-dirty
+NAME      STATUS    ROLES     AGE       VERSION master    Ready     master    74s       v1.14.0-alpha.0.756+51453a31317118 worker    Ready     <none>    16s       v1.14.0-alpha.0.756+51453a31317118
 ```

 This will use all the versions of packages and components present in the base
-box, what might not be what you are looking for.
+box, what might not be what you are looking for, since your local changes to
+Kubernetes weren't pushed, because on the `make` command we didn't specify
+`PACKAGES`, `IMAGES` or `MANIFESTS` environment variables, so the ones from the
+base box were used.

 Everything that you want to deploy to the cluster can be controlled by
 environment variables.
 The currently supported ones are: